Whoopi Goldberg

 A Scene from 'Jumpin' Jack Flash'

-A much deeper and even tragic character was Clara Mayfield, created by the actress in Robert Mulligan's drama "Clara's Heart."
-But Goldberg gained a well-deserved Oscar and worldwide fame after portraying the fake medium Oda Mae Brown in Jerry Zucker's romantic thriller "Ghost."
+She tackled a much deeper, more tragic character as Clara Mayfield in Robert Mulligan's drama "Clara's Heart."
+But Goldberg earned her well-deserved Oscar and worldwide fame playing fake medium Oda Mae Brown in Jerry Zucker's romantic thriller "Ghost."

 On the Set of 'Ghost'